-A tradition that mostly celebrated every 14th of February, Valentine’s Day is as special as anniversary for married couples or in a relationship.
+A tradition that is mostly celebrated every 14th of February, Valentine’s Day is as special as an anniversary for married couples or in a relationship.
 Lovers tend to be aggressive and overly romantic during this day.
 It’s likely that you would bump into many couples along your way and if you are single, you’ll be dying in envy.
 For many, this is the only day where they can explicitly express their love to their crush or partner.
-In some countries, you won’t be surprise if hotels and restaurants are fully-booked.
+In some countries, you won’t be surprised if hotels and restaurants are fully booked.
 That is, you know what comes next after the date, right?
 However, there are also couples who aren’t as enthusiastic and aggressive.
-There are anti-social couples out there who don’t bombarded their newsfeed with their romantic getaways and cheesy Valentine ideas.
+There are anti-social couples out there who don’t bombard their newsfeed with their romantic getaways and cheesy Valentine ideas.

 How Countries Differs in Valentine Celebration

 See also: No Greater Love